-Later in my writing career, it struck me that this experience offered not only the seeds of a topical and dramatic story, but brought into the conversation the specific, shared, but disparate perspectives of a mixed-race couple.
+Later in my writing career, it struck me that this experience offered not only the seeds of a topical and dramatic story, but brought into the conversation the specific, shared, and disparate perspectives of a mixed-race couple.
 That seemed a useful point-of-view to explore, particularly when lack of experiential empathy too often leaves participants in the discussion struggling for true understanding.
-As a long-time contributor to HuffPost, I referenced my personal experience in a couple of Op-Eds on the topic of race, which not only gave me access to a wide audience open to the conversation, but allowed me proximity to dialogue and feedback from both sides of the racial divide.
+As a long-time contributor at HuffPost, I referenced my personal experience in a couple of op-eds on the topic of race, which not only gave me access to a wider audience open to the conversation, but allowed me proximity to dialogue and feedback from both sides of the racial divide.
 As I began to formulate the narrative of this novel, that education helped bring the story into the current zeitgeist.

 But I’m also aware of, and have occasionally written about, the controversies surrounding white writers including black characters (or any characters outside their own culture) in their literary works, which has sparked a debate about who gets to tell those particular stories; who has true insight to offer; who should talk, who should listen, and how we process information from the side we’re not on.
 Even with the sensitivities surrounding those issues, my gut told me I had a worthy story to tell.
 Because of those sensitivities, I was determined to accomplish that goal as authentically as I could, allowing the unvarnished, sometimes painful, and frequently illuminating viewpoints of each character to be honestly expressed throughout.

 THE ALCHEMY OF NOISE is set for an April 9, 2019 release via SHE WRITES PRESS, an award-winning hybrid publisher.
-A wide-ranging marketing campaign will be implemented in the months leading up to and through the launch; if you’d be interested in being an advance reader or part of a “street team,” be sure to let me know @ firstname.lastname@example.org.
+A wide-ranging marketing and promotional campaign will be implemented in the months leading up to and through the launch; if you’d be interested in being an advance reader or part of a “street team,” be sure to drop a message below.